AguaClara/sensor_dev/2018_fall/Sensor Development Fall 2018.md

 To develop a voltage-concentration relation for the fluidized bed solids detector, the subteam will attach it to the High Rate Sedimentation recirculator (straight PVC pipe) and experiment with fluids of known solids concentration and turbidity.
 The photosensor will output a voltage reading based on the amount of light absorbed.
 This recorded voltage output data will be analyzed and compared to the known concentrations of the fluids to produce a relation between concentration and absorbance, and thus concentration and voltage.

 The subteam will use this calculated voltage-concentration relation to test the sensor on fluids of different known concentrations and record the calculated concentrations from the sensor.
 As a result, the team can test the accuracy of the photosensor and our relation formulas by comparing the measured concentration/turbidity data to the actual concentrations of the fluids.
+The team will perform 3 trials with 10 known concentration values ranging from 0.00 g/mL to 0.035 g/mL with an interval of 0.005 g/mL between each reading.

-It may also be necessary to test the effects of different types, particularly different colors, of sediment on the turbidity readings.
+In the future, it may also be necessary to test the effects of different types, particularly different colors, of sediment on the turbidity readings.
 However, the team is not yet at the testing phase and have no experimentation details yet to report.